Exploit Prediction Scoring System

 Agentic systems create vulnerability-management pressure because they connect many ordinary services into action paths.
 A coding agent may touch repositories, package registries, CI logs, credentials, and local filesystem state.
 A browser agent may sit on top of browser engines, authentication sessions, screenshot pipelines, and task queues.
 A customer-service agent may combine retrieval, email, CRM access, and escalation tools.

 EPSS helps triage the ordinary CVEs inside those paths.
 It does not capture prompt injection, unsafe delegation, memory poisoning, model behavior failures, weak tool authorization, or agent-specific escalation unless those problems are represented as CVEs.
-For that reason, EPSS belongs beside agent-specific review methods such as OWASP AI Vulnerability Scoring System, AI Agent Sandboxing, and AI Agent Observability.
+For that reason, EPSS belongs beside agent-specific review methods such as OWASP AI Vulnerability Scoring System, AI Agent Identity, AI Agent Sandboxing, and AI Agent Observability.

 Governance and Safety